Joey Logano: Early racing career

 In 2007, a new NASCAR rule allowed drivers aged sixteen and up to race in the Grand National Division, allowing Logano to compete in the series.
 He finished the 2007 Grand National season with 13 starts in Camping World East Series, winning five races, three poles, ten top-fives, and ten top-tens, and winning the championship with wins at Greenville-Pickens Speedway, Iowa Speedway, two wins at New Hampshire International Speedway, and Adirondack International Speedway.
 He also has made one NASCAR West Series start at Phoenix International Raceway, where he started second and won in the No. 10 Joe Gibbs Racing Toyota.
-On October 20, 2007, Logano won the Toyota All-Star Showdown at Irwindale Speedway, leading 87 laps and held off Peyton Sellers for the win.
+On October 20, 2007, Logano won the Toyota All-Star Showdown at Irwindale Speedway, leading 87 laps and holding off Peyton Sellers for the win.

 On May 4, 2008, Logano won the Carolina 500 during his ARCA RE/MAX Series debut with Venturini Motorsports in racing's return to Rockingham Speedway.
 Logano also made his NASCAR Craftsman Truck Series debut, at Talladega, in the Mountain Dew 250, starting sixth and finishing 26th.
-Logano attempted to defend his Toyota All-Star Showdown title he won in the 2007 season by driving in the January 2008 race and was disqualified for crashing into Peyton Sellers in an unsportsmanlike manner on the final lap, in an attempt to win the race.
-Not only was Logano disqualified but he was credited as having run none of the laps of the race completing zero laps.
+Logano attempted to defend his Toyota All-Star Showdown title, which he won in the 2007 season, by driving in the January 2008 race and was disqualified for crashing into Peyton Sellers in an unsportsmanlike manner on the final lap, in an attempt to win the race.
+Not only was Logano disqualified, but he was credited as having run none of the laps of the race, completing zero laps.